dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 ???
-* reacts solution - all state changes go through setState
+* react's solution - all state changes are events
+* you run setState and it only affects shit downriver